-The IDES is a system used by the Department of Defense (DoD) and the Department of Veteran member should return to duty, separate or retire from military service.
-When the Service member is found medically unfit for continued service, the IDES provides a proposed disability rating before the Service member separates or retires.
-Medical evaluations through the IDES can be one of the most significant events in the life of a Service member who incurs a disabling wound, illness, or injury while serving.
-The overall goal of the IDES is to provide a seamless transition for the Service member.
+The IDES is a system used by the Department of Defense (DoD) and the Department of Veteran return to duty, separate or retire from military service.
+When the service member is found medically unfit for continued service, the IDES provides a proposed disability rating before the service member separates or retires.
+Medical evaluations through the IDES can be one of the most significant events in the life of a service member who incurs a disabling wound, illness, or injury while serving.
+The overall goal of the IDES is to provide a seamless transition for that Airman or Guardian.

 Affairs (VA) to evaluate the nature and extent of disabilities affecting Service members.
-The IDES is operated by the Secretaries of the Military Departments and includes medical evaluations to determine if a Service
+The IDES is operated by the Secretaries of the Military Departments and includes medical evaluations to determine if a service member should

-Note: When a Service member is found medically unfit for continued service, but meets a specific set of criteria, he/she may continue on active duty under a Limited Assignment Status (LAS); however, the number of Service members retained under Limited Assignment Status is minimal (additional info on page 26).
+NOTE: When a Service member is found medically unfit for continued service, but meets a specific set of criteria, he/she may continue active duty under a Limited Assignment Status (LAS); however, the number of Service members retained under Limited Assignment Status is minimal (additional info on page 32).